ssb-junkyard/ssb-minimal-pub-server/README.md

 Furthermore this repo tries to stay as close to ssb-server as possible by merging in changes when new releases appear.
-This means that 15.0.1 is the same as ssb-server 15.0.1 expect the changes mentioned above.
+This means that 15.0.1 is the same as ssb-server 15.0.1 except the changes mentioned above.

 15.1.0 is a bit special in this regard because of the added peer invites modules.